sandialabs/spack-manager/docs/user_profiles/developers/developer_tutorial.md

 `create_machine_spack_environment.py --directory demo --spec 'nalu-wind+cuda cuda_arch=70'`

-This command will create the directory `demo` and copy/create files that we need for the environment.
+This command will create the directory `demo` as a subdirectory of the current directory and copy/create files that we need for the environment.

 To activate this environment run:
 ```